lakshmankumar12/general_reading_notes/kubernetes.md

 # Minikube

 minikube is a lightweight Kubernetes implementation that creates a VM/docker on your local machine and deploys a simple cluster containing only one node.

+* In the default installation, minikube starts a docker that then runs all containers within it.

 * Link to instal kubernets/minibox within a vm